ECWA Hospital Egbe: History

-Because of the need to reflect the image of the hospital as a mission aimed and for evangelism purpose, Dr. Campion initiated the building of three Pastor's Offices in 1971, the building was dedicated to the memory of Dr. Janet Troupe who died in Nigeria while treating Lassa fever patients.
-In fact, the programme was designed that all the patients had to pass through one pastor or the other.
-Dr. and Mrs George Campion returned home in 1986.
+Rev and Mrs. Titcombe, who had no formal medical training, worked hard to sustain the hospital until 1951.
+By 1950, the Egbe people had shown a positive response to the medical services, leading to an immediate need for trained personnel.
+Rev Tommy Titcombe consulted with Dr. George Campion in 1949, who agreed to come to Egbe after his medical training.
+Campion and his wife, who returned home in 1958, marked the transition of the hospital to one of the largest, most popular, and most successful in Kogi State and Nigeria.
+He initiated the construction of several buildings, including the main building housing, autoclave room, operation theatre, doctor's offices, Outpatients Department, patients' waiting room, card room, Ward A, and Laboratory.
+In 1965, he added Central Supply Room, Administration, Pharmacy, cashiers, and Accounts.
+In 1971, he built three Pastor's Offices, dedicated to Dr. Janet Troupe, who died while treating Lassa fever patients.

 ECWA School of Nursing and ECWA School of Midwifery

-Dr. Campion soon realised the fact that very soon more hands will be needed in order to carry on with the work; he took the first paramedical initiatives to establish a Nursing Training School (NTS)(now ECWA School of Nursing, Egbe) which will produce nurses that will be engaged in the medical service of the hospital.
-Although, the school was established in 1955, the government's approval was not secured until 1957.
-ECWA Nursing Training School was the first of its kind in the whole Kogi and Kwara for many years.
+Dr. Campion establish a Nursing Training School (NTS)(now ECWA School of Nursing, Egbe) the school was established in 1955, the government's approval was not secured until 1957.
+ECWA Nursing Training School was the first in Kogi and Kwara for many years.
 ECWA School of Midwifery, Egbe was first established in 1977 as Midwives Training School and since has been graduating midwives who practice in Nigeria and abroad.